-It’s been 25 years since the Habs last won the Stanley Cup.
+It’s been over 25 years since the Habs last won the Stanley Cup.
 In that time, players have come and gone, but so have GMs.
 Five have been hired since Serge Savard was let go in 1995.
 Only four have followed him out the door though, with Bergevin being the sole exception… for now.
 How do they each stack up against Savard?
 Not well, it turns out.
 So, we’ll settle for comparing Bergevin to the other four who have failed to fill the former’s shoes, starting with Gauthier.

 Tale of the Tape: Bergevin vs. Gauthier

 Time Served: Feb.
 8, 2010 – March 29, 2012 (Gauthier); May 2, 2012 – now (Bergevin)

 No. of Playoff Appearances/ Seasons: 2/3 (Gauthier); 4/7(Bergevin)